 In 2009, we became the first Japanese company to participate in the CDP Supply Chain Program.
 From 2017, in expectation that our suppliers will become more active toward promoting CO2 reduction activities, we have been evaluating CO2 reduction activities and have been working to provide the results of these evaluations back to our suppliers.
+In recognition of these initiatives, Kao was awarded the CDP Supplier Engagement Leader, the highest rating for CDP supplier engagement, for the sixth consecutive year.

-The 2021 survey results showed that the number of suppliers obtaining an evaluation of at least "three stars" had increased to 193 compared to the previous survey, indicating that the overall supplier activity level had risen.
+The 2022 survey results showed that the number of suppliers obtaining an evaluation of at least "three stars" had increased to 196 compared to the previous survey, indicating that the overall supplier activity level had risen.
 The number of suppliers who failed to respond to the survey was smaller than in the previous year.
-We are working on engagement to encourage a further enhancement of the level of activity implementation.
+We are working on engagement to encourage further enhancement of the level of activity implementation.